 Random Forest.
-A Random Forests model (1000 trees each, with 15 different variants of maximum number of included predictors) yielded superior fit (R square in test sample: 0.23).
-Here a scree plot indicated the most important variables (in terms of mean decrease in accuracy) were years with OCD (9%), EWSAS-P (6%), CDI-S (5%) and no OCD treatment experience (5%).
+A Random Forests model (1000 trees each, with 15 different variants of maximum number of included predictors) yielded a somewhat superior fit (R square in test sample: 0.23)..

 Support Vector Machines (SVM) with radial kernel.
-Predictors were z-transformed before entering the model.
-The best model (in the tuning process) explained approx. 35% of the variance; however, in the test sample only approx. 5% were explained by this model.
-SVM do not easily allow for variable importance measures.
-Here, we relied on and report the R squared of a loess smoother model between each predictor and the outcome.
-Thus, the most important predictors were: EWSAS-P (0.36), ChOCI-R-P (0.29), and years with OCD (0.28).
+This model was not able to detect much pattern.
+In the test sample only approx. 5% of the variance was accounted for by this model.

 Stochastic Gradient Boosting.
 This Boosting algorithm was fitted with a tuning length of 10 (interaction depth values 1 to 10).
-Predictors were z-transformed before entering the model.
-R squared in the training sample was 0.42, and 0.15 in the test sample.
-The most important variables were: ChOCI-R-P (1281.21), years with OCD (1213.21), OCD onset (834.64), and CY-BOCS compulsions subscore (710.19).
+R squared in the test sample was comparatively low, 0.15.

 Summary.
-In sum, Random Forest model and the Lasso model came out as the best fitted models.
+In sum, Random Forest model and the Lasso model resulted as the best fitted models.
 Regarding predictors, we extracted the 10 variables deemed most important by each model, and counted the frequency across models; see Figure FFF.

 Figure FFF.
 Frequency by which predictors were chosen as important by the models (numeric outcome).

+Finally, we integrated the predictors deemed relevant by both binary and numeric machine learning models to provide a summary (see Figure ZZZ).

+As can be seen (Figure ZZZ), the number of years someone lived with OCD was by far the predictors which most models identified as relevant.
+The longer a patient had to live with OCD, the less likely he or she will be to respond to treatment.

+Figure ZZZ: Frequency with which a predictor was selected as relevant by one machine learning model (both for binary and numeric outcome).

 Discussion

 The aim of this study was to identify relevant clinical baseline predictors for the outcome of ICBT in adolescents with OCD.
 We also aimed to describe the importance of different statistical approaches when predicting clinical outcome.
 Specifically, we compared a traditional regression analytic approach with a novel machine learning approach.
+Results showed that the traditional regression approach blabla.
+The machine learning model on the ot.

+NÄSTA STYCKE JÄMFÖR DU DINA RESULTAT MED TIDIGARE LITTERATUR OCH DU MENAR ATT DET FINNS EN MASSA KANDIDATER MEN VÅR NYA GRYMMA METOD GÖR ATT DESSA KANDIDATER ÄR SUPERVIKTIGA.

+NÄSTA STYCKE DISKUTERAR DU VAD SOM ÄR VIKTIGT MED DESSA PREDIKTORER OCH VAD MAN SKA GÖRA ÅT DEM FÖRUTOM ATT KONSTATERA ATT DET KOMMER GÅ SÄMRE FÖR DESSA OCH NU VET VI DET PÅ FÖRHAND.

 Implications

 Our results imply several important considerations for the field of pediatric OCD treatment outcome prediction.
 Firstly, the chosen multi-method approach demonstrated that the majority of predictors only reached significance once or twice when tested in multiple models, suggesting that results are highly dependent on statistical method.
-This is an important finding as the vast majority of researchers rely on one statistical method only, ie. classical regression.
+This is an important finding as the vast majority of researchers rely on one statistical method only, i.e. classical regression.
 On the other hand, a subset of predictors remained significant predictors over several trials of analyses with different statistical approaches, suggesting that those predictors were relatively reliable and may be clinically meaningful predictors of the outcome.
-This finding sheds new light on the inconsistencies in the previous literature, where few robust predictors could be identified.
-In contrast to previous research, the central predictors identifies here are (more) robust towards the choice of the analytical method.
+This finding sheds new light on the inconsistencies in the previous literature, where few robust predictors could be identified or where the variability of statistical models were not taken into account.
+In contrast to previous research, the central predictors identifies here are (more) robust towards the choice of the statistical method.

 As a broad range of different statistical methods were used, and results also varied, one could hypothesize that some degree of differences in results has been caused by differences in the chosen statistical models.
 Thus, to reduce inconsistencies due to statistical methods, a sensible recommendation for future studies could be to apply several statistical models in order to test robustness of predictors across methods.